kestal/univers/Geography/City of Littlefall.md

 The most important members of the Mafia-Cartel-*cum*-government then saw less interest in the city and began partitionning the rest of the Kingdom, each owning some territory; while the city still stayed under their common influence.

 At [Jahob the Second](/Characters/Jahob The Second.md)'s return, while still fighting for the city, the [Mafia-Cartel]() didn't use much force and retreated to the land, which allowed [Jahob](/Characters/Jahob The Second.md) to take it.

+# Foundation
+Littlefall was founded in [-1500](/Year/-1000) on the ruins of an old dwarfish settlement.